quii/learn-go-with-tests/mocking/readme.md

 The backtick syntax is another way of creating a `string` but lets you put things like newlines which is perfect for our test.

+Isn't it nice that by focusing on getting our software working end-to-end that iterating on the requirements is very straightforward.
+By investing in getting the overall plumbing working right, we can focus on the next requirements easily.

 ## Try and run the test

 ```